 For Business Transactions originating in OSB itself, the transaction naming scheme that will be used is dependent on the OSB Proxy Service Type.

-For more details on proxy service types and transports in OSB, refer to the Oracle documentation.
+For more details on proxy service types and transports in OSB, see Oracle documentation.